 The study area is the upper Hanjiang River basin (abbreviated as UHRB below, see Fig. 1 for its geographic location), which is a sub-basin of the Yangtze River in China.
-The drainage area of UHRB is 9.52 × 104 km2.
+The drainage area of UHRB is 9.52×10^4 km2.
 It is a typical monsoon-climate region, characterized by the summer dominant rainfall within the year and great distinctions between rainy and dry seasons (Guo et al., 2009).
 Figure 2 shows the intra-annual cycle of monthly rainfall and runoff averaged from 1970-2000 over UHRB.
-Clearly, the 15 runoff regime in this basin is dominated by the rainfall pattern.
-The integral runoff from May through October (the flood-season period) accounts for about 80 % of the annual total.
-Based on the rainfall and runoff regimes presented in Fig. 2, we divided a water year into four stages, i.e., pre-wet season (May to July), post-wet season (January to October), pre-dry season (November and December) and post-dry season (January to April of the following the following the following the part of the provided to the provided to the provided to the following to the provide to the provided to t

-20 April of the following year).
-The distinct variations of the basin state and rainfall pattern within the four stages have some implications in the forecast skill of the ESP approach, as will be discussed in the next section.
+Clearly, the runoff regime in this basin is dominated by the rainfall pattern.
+The integral runoff from May through October (the wet-season period) accounts for about 80% of the annual total.
+Based on the rainfall and runoff regimes presented in Fig. 2, we divided the water year into four stages: pre-wet season (May to July), post-wet season (August to October), pre-dry season (November and December) and post-dry season (January to April of the following year).
+The distinct variations of the basin state and rainfall pattern within the four stages have some implications on the forecast skill of the ESP approach, as will be discussed in the next section.